 The Royal Dutch Academy of Sciences (KNAW) installed the Netherlands Board on Scientific Integrity (LOWI) which serves as an advisory panel for Executive Boards of universities where suspected breaches in integrity have occurred.

 To evaluate suspected breaches, Radboud University itself issued a special regulation on scientific integrity (available in Dutch and English).
 The present regulations apply both to any research performed at Radboud University and to any scientific research performed at Radboudumc.

 Claims of a suspected breach of integrity can be discussed with a confidant.
-Prof. Gerhard Zielhuis, Prof. Dorine Swinkels and Prof. Hannie Kremer function as contact persons.
+Prof. Gerhard Zielhuis, Prof. Dorine Swinkels and Prof. Hannie Kremer function as confidential advisors scientific integrity.
 PhD candidates can also choose to contact their mentor.

 Principals of good scientific practice

 Although dishonesty in science cannot be fully prevented through sets of rules alone, appropriate precautions can nevertheless guarantee that all those involved in scientific activity are regularly made aware of the standards of good scientific practice.read more

 Principals of good scientific practiceThe principles of good scientific practice can be violated in many ways - from a lack of care in the application of scientific methods or in documenting data, to serious scientific misconduct through deliberate falsification or deceit.
 All such violations are irreconcilable with the essence of science itself as a methodical, systematic process of research aimed at gaining knowledge based on verifiable results.
 Although dishonesty in science cannot be fully prevented through sets of rules alone, appropriate precautions can nevertheless guarantee that all those involved in scientific activity are regularly made aware of the standards of good scientific practice.